-Acorns should be planted in the late fall or early winter after a soaking rain or as late as early spring.
-In Southern California, we frequently don't get our first real soaking rain until December.
-Plant the acorns 1⁄2 to 1 inch deep by digging a hole, laying the acorn on its side and covering it with dirt.
-Digging the hole a few extra inches deep and then backfilling to obtain the correct planting depth will loosen the soil and improves the acorn's chance of success.
-In subsequent years you can try replanting areas where the seedlings didn't make it.
+Acorns should be planted in the late fall after a soaking ra as late as early spring (but earlier is better).
+Plant the acc 1⁄2 to 1 inch deep by digging a hole, laying the acorn on its and covering it with dirt.
+Digging the hole a few extra inc deep and then backfilling to obtain the correct planting dwill loosen the soil and improves the acorn's chance of success.